 DeKalb, IL 60115

 Gaining a deep understanding of written English is invaluable to many fields, but advanced higher education isn’t cheap.
 The NCES reported that U.S. graduate students pay an average tuition price of $10,408 at public and $23,698 at private, nonprofit institutions.
 Unless you’re lucky enough to find a fully funded program, you’ll likely need financial aid.
 Scholarships and fellowships are excellent alternatives to loans that don’t come with post-graduate repayment stipulations.
-In addition to these 20 great English literature scholarships, ask your university’s department about tuition waivers through graduate assistantships.
+In addition to these 20 great English scholarships, ask your university’s department about tuition waivers through graduate assistantships.